asumagic/asllvm/README.md

 # asllvm

-A platform-independent JIT compiler for AngelScript.
+A JIT compiler for AngelScript.

 ## Current status

 asllvm is currently highly experimental **and will *not* work with your current application** as feature support is currently very limited.

-Right now, only x86-64 on Linux is tested and supported, but when complete, pretty much every LLVM-supported platform should be able to work.

 The tests scattered around `.cpp` and `.as` files in the [`tests/`](tests/) directory should provide an idea of the current support.

-## Comparison
+## Comparison, rationale and implementation status

+This project was partly created for learning purposes.

-An existing AngelScript JIT compiler from BlindMindStudios exist.
-Here are some differences you should expect.
+An existing AngelScript JIT compiler from BlindMindStudios exists.
+I believe that asllvm may have several significant differences with BMS's JIT compiler.

-- asllvm should be significantly easier to port to non-x86 CPU architectures and/or other OSes.
-- asllvm will likely be slower at compiling, but may generate significantly more efficient code.
-There are two reasons for this.
-First, asllvm aims to support all of the AngelScript bytecode, whereas BlindMindStudios' JIT fallbacks to the AngelScript interpreter for various cases.
-Second, LLVM is able to perform a lot of optimizations over the generated code.
-- LLVM is a heavy dependency.
-Adding asllvm to your application will likely bloat it up by a few tens of megabytes.
+### Cross-platform support

+BMS's JIT compiler was made with x86/x86-64 in mind, and cannot be ported to other architectures without a massive rewrite. asllvm is currently only implementing x86-64 Linux gcc support, but porting it to both x86 and x86-64 for Windows, Linux and macOS should not be complicated. x86-64 Linux and x86-64 Windows MinGW support is planned.
+Porting asllvm to other architectures is non-trivial, but feasible, but may require some trickery and debugging around the ABI support.

+### Performance

+BMS's JIT compiler has good compile times, potentially better than asllvm, but the generated code is likely to be less efficient for several reasons:
+- BMS's JIT compiler does not really perform any optimization, whereas LLVM does (and does so quite well).
+- BMS's JIT compiler fallbacks to the VM in many occasions. asllvm aims to not ever require to use the AS VM as a fallback.
+- There are some optimizations potentially planned for asllvm that may simplify the generated logic.

+Note, however, that asllvm is a *much* larger dependency as it depends on LLVM.
+Think several tens of megabytes.

 ## Requirements